TCS Toronto Marathon · Oct 18, 2026

 Calculated predictions — from your real data

-2025 Marathon — actual result
+2025 Marathon — historical result only

 You ran 42.6 km @ 6:02/km · HR 154 on Oct 19, 2025.